linpengcheng/PurefunctionPipelineDataflow/README.md

 #### The unification with Computer Hardware Architecture

   The model uses memory as the core, not the CPU.
+  Finally, we can achieve the grand unification of all IT fields such as hardware, software, Internet, and Internet of Things.

   - Warehouse: Memory
   - Workshop: CPU, graphics card, sound card, etc.